jtran071/rshell/README.md

 This implementation is also not set up for the inclusion of parenthesis used in the command line.

+Using the `^C` signal without any running foreground jobs will display an error instead of being silent.

 Able to run instances of rshell within itself.

 # Implementation of ls